 8. Speak to the current tenants

 If the current tenants are in the property whilst you are viewing them, speak to them!
 You will get honest answers and they may tell/warn you of things that the letting agent won't.
 If they've loved living there then it's a win-win.

 Estate agents and landlords are very good at promising to do things such as redecorating when you are looking around.
 If they do, make sure that you get it in writing or get it in the contract so that the work gets done.
 Sometimes they can promise you things just to get you to sign!

-As part of the househunting season, we'll be providing you with a series of househunting articles.
+As part of the househunting season, we will be providing you with a series of househunting articles.
 Keep an eye out for our next one regarding everything related to your contract.